 This article explains how a retractable roof works and how the Priva Compass can control it.
-The software for this is currently being tested and will be commercially available soon.

 How is retractable roof control different than greenhouse control?